-- The Finance Function reviews the Company's cash balance daily and weekly to monitor liquidity positions.
-This includes determining the level of mismatch between the cash inflows and the cash outflows of both assets and liabilities and expected cash flows from insurance and reinsurance to determine the total liquidity needed in the short term, including an appropriate buffer for any potential liquidity shortfall. - In addition, the Finance Function performs daily monitoring of the Company's bank accounts.
-The Company prepares for any unusual cash flow movements by holding funds to cover payments for 3 months (excluding receipt of premium) in call accounts (overnight) and shortterm deposits that mature in less than 90 days. - The Company short matches assets to cover some longer tail technical reserve payment requirements.
+- The Finance Function reviews the Company's cash balance daily to monitor liquidity positions.
+This includes determining the level of mismatch between the cash inflows and the cash outflows from balance sheet positions and expected cash flows from insurance and reinsurance to determine the total liquidity needed in the short term, including an appropriate buffer for any potential liquidity shortfall. - In addition, the Finance Function performs daily monitoring of the Company's bank accounts.
+The Company prepares for any unusual cash flow movements by holding funds to cover payments for 3 months (excluding receipt of premium) in call accounts (overnight) and short-term deposits that mature in less than 90 days. - The Company short matches assets to cover some longer tail technical reserve payment requirements.

-As at 31 December 2022, the Company included an asset equal to $\leq$ 43.4m ( $\leq$ 36.0m at YE 2021) in Solvency II Own Funds that related to Expected Profits in Future Premiums ("EPIFP").
+As at 31 December 2023, the Company included €54.5m (€43.4m at YE 2022) in Solvency II Own Funds relating to Expected Profits in Future Premiums ("EPIFP").
 This has been calculated in accordance with Article 260(2) of Solvency II.
-As this asset relates to profits embedded in 2023+ contracts, the emergence of these profits is expected to occur during 2023 (and possibly later years).
+As this asset relates to profits embedded in 2024 + contracts, the emergence of these profits is expected to occur during 2024 (and possibly later years).
 Given the nature of this asset, it is not a liquid asset that can, for instance, be used to pay claims.
 This is not a concern for the Company given the very liquid nature of the Company's portfolio of "investible" assets where the bulk of these assets are held in highly liquid bank deposits.

-The continued effectiveness of the Company's risk mitigation techniques for liquidity risk is monitored by the Company's Investment Committee, in accordance with the Company's Investment Risk Policy and Investment Committee Terms of Reference.
+The continued effectiveness of the Company's risk mitigation techniques for Liquidity Risk is monitored by the Company's Investment Committee, in accordance with the Company's Investment Risk Policy and Investment Committee Terms of Reference.
 In addition, the Company's investment risk appetite is used by the Non-Insurance Risk Committee and the Board Risk Committee to monitor the ongoing effectiveness of these risk mitigation techniques.

-As discussed above, the Company is exposed to minimal liquidity risk due to the nature of its investments.
+As discussed above, the Company is exposed to minimal Liquidity Risk due to the nature of its investments.
 The Company also short matches assets to cover some longer tail technical reserve payments, which is a prudent policy with respect to liquidity.
-Liquidity risk forms part of the Finance Function's process-level risk and control self-assessment through which, together with the related risk metrics, the risk is assessed, monitored and reported.
+Liquidity Risk forms part of the Finance

+Function's process-level risk and control self-assessment through which, together with the related risk metrics, the risk is assessed, monitored and reported.
 Liquidity risk is not an influential driver of the Company's Solvency Coverage Ratio and as such, the Company does not carry out sensitivity analyses on this risk.